sl1ked/rive-vue/README.md

 ## Contributing

 We love contributions!
 Check out our [contributing docs](./CONTRIBUTING.md) to get more details into how to run this project, the examples, and more all locally.

-## Issues

-Have an issue with using the runtime, or want to suggest a feature/API to help make your development life better?
-Log an issue in our [issues](https://github.com/rive-app/rive-react/issues) tab!
-You can also browse older issues and discussion threads there to see solutions that may have worked for common problems.